Evert Lundquist: Personal life

 Lundquist and Ebba Reutercrona married on 31 July 1943.
 From his marriage to Ebba, he had two children, Hübner "Hymme" Olof Alexis Lundquist and Emanuel "Manne" Lundquist.
 Lundquist, at various times, lived separately from his family and had limited to no physical contact with them.
 Particularly, in 1953 during his initial acquisition and residency of his thereafter permanent studio in Kanton, Drottningholm, it has been stated that Lundquist rarely had physical contact with his family who were living in Nacka.
-This is disputed by friend and neighbor Eva Ottoson who claims that Lundquist, while indeed living at his studio, also commuted back and forth a few times a week in order to see his wife and family.
+This is disputed by friend and neighbor Eva Ottoson who claims that Lundquist, while indeed living at his studio, also commuted back and forth a few times a week to see his wife and family.
 Today, using modern roadways, round trip travel time between his studio and his family would take about eight hours.
 Lundquist said that he considered his art and his wife Ebba to be the most important things in his life.
 He often wrote Ebba love letters on which he would make small drawings for her.
 Lundquist said that he wrote such letters on the last day of the month, a practice he continued "from our wedding to our death".
 In one such letter, Lundquist portrays himself as half Dr. Jekyll and half Mr. Hyde, with the explanation that one side represents him when he is painting, the other side when he is not.
-He playfully suggests that Ebba cover whichever side she does not want to see in order to see the side that she wishes to see.
+He playfully suggests that Ebba cover whichever side she does not want to see to see the side that she wishes to see.